paulbarbu/blog/content/post/less-tricks.md

 Will hide all lines that do contain the "foobar" term.

+**Note:** Both the filtering and the searching features have a history of terms, after typing either `/` or `&` use the up arrow to see term previously used.

 ## Line numbers

 You can also display line numbers and they will also be filtered in/out so you can see which lines match your criteria.